Price Action Strategy

-After you have made a study of trading charts for some time, you will observe that price does not move just in a simple straight or horizontal line but instead oscillates in a sequence of waves.
-Essentially, traders have created binary options strategies that aim to exploit the ebbing and flowing of this distinctive price action.
+Traders have created binary options strategies that aim to exploit the ebbing and flowing of a distinctive price action.
 One particular technique aimed to achieve this objective is structured on the concepts of retracements.

-So what precisely are retracements?
-They are transitory price retractions that are created within a larger price channel or trend.
+What is the price action strategy and what precisely are retracements?
+They are transitory price retracements that are created within a larger price channel or trend.
 Their most significant attribute is that they are just temporary events before price recommences its initial directional course.
 You need to learn how to differentiate price retracements from the more permanent and serious reversals.
 You can distinguish between the two by using the following key differences:

 Another very important feature about Trend Retracements is that they provide you with the important benefit of allowing you to trade with the trend.
 Once you have devised a method to detect retracements, you will then need to incorporate a technique to determine their range.
 One of the most popular tools for undertaking this task is the Fibonacci retracements.

 The most popular retracement levels are the 38.2%, 50%, and 61.8%.
 You can anticipate price retracing to the 38.2% Fibonacci level during a strong trend whereas it could correct as far as to the 61.8% one during weaker ones.
 The 50 % retracement level is the one that is most commonly utilized and is a key area to open CALL binary options in up-trends or PUT binary options in down-trends.